Muhammad-Qasim-Raza/Periodic-Table/README.md

 # Periodic-Table
 Created Periodic Table using HTML &amp; CSS

-The code is hosted on GitHub Pages.
-This means it can be easily accessed and viewed online: https://muhammad-qasim-raza.github.io/Periodic-Table/
+The Periodic Table is hosted on GitHub Pages.
+This means it can be easily accessed and viewed online at the following URL: https://muhammad-qasim-raza.github.io/Periodic-Table/